 Conclusion: Novel agents, such as dupilumab, tralokinumab, upadacitinib, and abrocitnib, have emerged on the market as being one of the best agents to treat moderate to severe atopic dermatitis.
 These medications improve the quality of life in patients who have atopic dermatitis.
 Prescribing novel agents to the atopic dermatitis patient reduces the economic and social burden by lowering anxiety and atopic flares that cause an increase in sick days, resulting in medical visits.
 Although these medications are expensive, many pharmaceutical companies provide coupon discounts; therefore, they should be considered first-line treatment for moderate to severe atopic dermatitis, which will reduce the patient's health care burden and improve the patient's quality of life.

 Timbrook-Dillow KM.
 Treatment Resistant Atopic Dermatitis: When Steroids Do Not Cut the Itch.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.